-This fig rugelach recipe is a traditional Hanukkah recipe that you’re going to want to borrow for your every cookie craving throughout the year.
+Fig rugelach recipe are traditional Hanukkah dessert that you’re going to want to borrow for your every cookie craving throughout the year.

-These fig rugelach are made with traditional cream cheese dough that’s first spiked with the notable addition of cardamom, then rolled and smothered with fig jam, and, finally, rolled into those recognizable crescent shapes.
-Trust us when we say they make an unforgettable hostess gift or addition to any Hanukkah or Christmas cookie extravaganza.
-And truth be told, they also make a lovely little sweet to enjoy alongside an afternoon cup of tea any time of year.
-And bonus, the unbaked rugelach freeze beautifully so you can bake off as few or as many as you need at moment’s notice.
+These fig rugelach are made with a largely traditional cream cheese dough that’s unexpectedly spiked with the notable addition of cardamom.
+It’s then smothered with fig jam, and rolled into those characteristic crescent shapes and make an unforgettable hostess gift or addition to any Hanukkah or Christmas cookie extravaganza.
+Truth be told, they also make a lovely little sweet to enjoy alongside an afternoon cup of tea any time of year.
+Bonus: the unbaked rugelach freeze beautifully so you can bake off as few or as many as you need at moment’s notice.
 Happy holidays, indeed.–Angie Zoobkoff

-- 2 sticks cold unsalted butter (8 ounces or 227 g), cut into small cubes
+- 2 sticks cold unsalted butter cut into small cubes

-- 8 ounces cold full-fat cream cheese (227 g), cut into small cubes
+- 8 ounces cold full-fat cream cheese cut into small cubes

 - 1 large egg plus 2 large egg yolks

 For the fig rugelach filling